archqua/wc3icons/README.md

 On last two layers upconvolutions are replaced with bilinear upsampling with simple convolutions to mitigate regular grid-like artifacts.

+To add randomness to output and make it possible to create several different icons from one photo, random vectors are appended to $N \times 1 \times 1$ feature maps.

 # Training